You're ready for this Quickstart if you've got the following:

 Now that you've cloned the repo for your sample app, the next step is to configure your environment variables with

-You can copy your API Keys from your Dashboard homepage.
+You can copy your API credentials from your Dashboard homepage.

 Set these all as environment variables according to your operating system.